dafacto/moneyforsomething/_chapters/09_asset-allocation.md

 takeaway: In the long term, the allocation decision is what matters most.
 Sticking with your allocation is more important than picking the optimal one.
 ---

 So far, we’ve learned that we should be investing in unrelated asset classes and holding those investments for a long time.
+But how do we choose which asset classes, and how much to invest in each?

-How you choose to distribute your investments across specific asset classes is known as **asset allocation**, and it’s the single most dominant influencer of long-term investment performance.
+This is known as **asset allocation**, and it’s the single most dominant influencer of long-term investment performance.

 ## Make a sensible choice, then stick with it

-The choice of a particular asset allocation is both related to the return you’re seeking, and the risk you’re willing to accept.
-Most books recommend that you assess your personal appetite for risk.
-Based on that, and the return you’re seeking, an appropriate asset allocation can be identified.

-Studies have shown, though, that we humans are awful at assessing our own appetite for risk.
+Most books recommend you assess your "personal appetite for risk", and then based on the return you’re seeking, an appropriate asset allocation can be identified.
+But studies have shown that we humans are awful at assessing our own appetite for risk.
 When times are good, we feel brave.
 When times are bad, we feel conservative.

-A lot of effort can be spent, and time lost, trying to identify the perfect asset allocation.
-Decision paralysis, overanalyzing, and continually changing one’s mind about asset allocation is known to be detrimental to long-term performance.
+Decision paralysis, overanalyzing, and continually changing one’s mind about asset allocation is detrimental to long-term performance.
 Most investors I know—myself included—have at some point found themselves jumping in and out of various allocations, all the while, watching their investment performance decline.

-In this guide, we’re focusing on what’s important—that you start investing now, and stick to a plan.
+In this guide, we’re focusing on what’s important—that you *start investing now, and stick to a plan*.
 We’ll therefore skip personal risk assessment and just suggest some conservative approaches that should work well for anyone.

-*One thing that’s well known is that, in the long run, it’s far more important to have consistently stuck to your allocation choice than to have picked the “optimum” one in the first place.*
+*And lucky for us, the data shows that in the long run, sticking to your allocation choice is far more important than having picked the “perfect” one in the first place!*

 ## Two proposed allocations